SherryK1103/Pet-Social/README.md

 ## Installation <a name="installation"></a>

-To install the Pet Social app, git clone thie repository to your local computer.
+To install the Pet Social app, git clone the repository to your local computer.
 The user must also install Node.js and Tailwindcss in order to use this application.

 ## Links <a name="links"></a>